xRiot45/express-js-cli-web/snippets-code/model-module.md

 ## Code Implementation

-Below is the code for defining a Sequelize model.
+Below is the code for defining a model code.

 ### Structure Code